 We’ve got another Chinese takeout fakeout for you.
 Our take on Chinese Garlic Chicken will be ready in less time than order and delivery takes at your favorite restaurant.

-Here’s A Video Showing How To Make Chinese Garlic Chicken:
+Video: How To Make Chinese Garlic Chicken:

-Secret To The Sauce
+The Garlic Sauce

 The garlic sauce looks pretty unassuming when you mix it up.
 But when it hits the hot pan, you’ll see how it starts to get thick and sticky like a real Chinese chicken sauce.
 What’s the secret?
 The cornstarch helps thicken it and gives it that classic consistency.
 Don’t skip it or the sauce definitely won’t thicken as it’s supposed to.

-What Kind Of Chicken To Use?
+Type Of Chicken To Use

 We opted for chicken breast in this recipe, but chicken thighs would also work well if you prefer them.
 The sauce cooks quickly, so be sure to cut the chicken into small, one inch pieces that are fairly uniform so it finishes cooking at the same time as the garlic sauce.